Form Council on Institutional Diversity and Inclusivity to advise senior leadership

 Update May 25, 2017: The Council on Institutional Diversity and Inclusivity met on May 23, 2017 to review the purpose for the Council, goals for the coming year, set a meeting schedule, update members on inclusive excellence projects and identify strategies for working with senior leadership.

-Suzanne Pendergrass, Assistant Director and Advisor to International Students and Scholars, OVIS
+- Suzanne D Pendergrass Assistant Director and Advisor to International Students & Scholars Office of Visa and Immigration Services

 Dartmouth College Diversity Council